NusretSalli/dtu_mlops_project/reports/README.md

 >
 > Answer:

 Several aspects of the codebase have been tested - we are currently testing both the model and data, as these are the most important part of our project.
-Specifically we check whether the model have been loaded correctly and whether the data have the correct shape and if they were loaded correctly.
+Specifically we check whether the model have been loaded correctly and whether the data have the correct shape and if they were loaded correctly as well.
+However, we could easily spend more time and effort on expanding the test cases to also include edge cases and test other applications.

 ### Question 8